Navigate New Zealand's income tax rates, which might help you pay less tax!

 Every individual in New Zealand needs to pay tax on income they earn.
 For personal income, the top income tax rate is 39%, though the system is tiered, and most people pay less.

 The rate at which income is taxed is arranged by tax codes.
 You might recall this from when you started employment, every employer in New Zealand requires you to choose a letter or two when you fill out your tax code.
 This seemingly dull question is the key to sorting out your yearly tax obligations.
-But are you a M, S, M SL, CAE, NSW, or SB?
+But are you a M, ME, S, M SL, or SB?
 Tax codes can be confusing, resembling alphabet soup, leading to individuals selecting the wrong tax code and getting stung by the government's tax collector, the Inland Revenue Department (IRD).

 Let's take a closer look to demystify tax codes so you don't over or underpay the taxman.
 We will also explain how to lower your tax bill by investing in shares, putting assets in a trust, and making capital gains through property or business investment.